 Mental Health and Emotional Well-Being

 Mental health challenges like depression, anxiety, or PTSD can disrupt daily life.
-You might struggle to keep a routine, feel unmotivated, or find it hard to care for yourself.
-Occupational therapists work with clients to rebuild daily structure, increase engagement in meaningful activities, and support emotional regulation, all of which improve overall well-being.
+You may struggle to maintain a routine, feel unmotivated, or find it challenging to care for yourself.
+Occupational therapists work with clients to rebuild daily structure, increase engagement in meaningful activities, and support emotional regulation, all of which contribute to improved overall well-being.

 Cognitive Decline or Brain Injury

 Adults facing memory loss, early-stage dementia, or recovering from a traumatic brain injury may have difficulty with tasks that used to come naturally.
-OT provides strategies for memory, attention, and organization, like using checklists, apps, or simplified routines.
+OT provides strategies for improving memory, attention, and organization, such as using checklists, apps, or simplified routines.

 Aging and Fall Prevention

 As we age, our risk of falling increases.
 OT helps with fall prevention, balance training, and home modifications (like installing grab bars or using non-slip mats).
-These steps can reduce injury risk and support safe, independent living.
+These steps can help reduce the risk of injury and support safe, independent living.

 Work-Related Challenges